 The MA programs conducted at our Department offer prospective students an opportunity to study the structure of different languages in depth as well as the role of language in society.
 Students learn about the specific properties of language at all levels of linguistic structure, such as the sounds of language (Phonetics and Phonology), morphemes and words (Morphology), phrases and sentences (Syntax), and meaning (Semantics).
 In addition, numerous elective courses enable the students to gain an insight into the relation between language and mind (Cognitive Linguistics), language acquisition and multilingualism (Psycholinguistics), language variability and change in a societal and geographic context (Sociolinguistics, Linguistic Geography), the relation between language, identity and culture (Linguistic Anthropology, Language and Identity), the role of language in the learning and teaching processes (Educational Linguistics), language in use, or how meaning is shaped by context (Pragmatics) and numerous other areas.
 Students are given an opportunity to spend the third or fourth semester at a university abroad by participating in a mobility program (Erasmus+, CEEPUS, etc.).

 The main activity of the Department, in addition to teaching, is encouraging scientific research.
 The Department took part in the following research projects in the past: Perception and Articulation in Croatian (Croatian Ministry of Science and Education), Applied Technology for Language-Aided CMS, Transfer as a Strategy in Foreign Language Learning (Croatian Science Foundation), Coordinated Research in the Experimental Morphosyntax of South Slavic Languages (EMSS) (Leverhulme Trust), Promoting Multilingualism in Zadar: Ethnolinguistic Vitality of Arbanasi (ProViZA) (European Social Fund), Croatian in Contact with Other Languages, while it also holds partner status in the project Speeches of Makarska Coast: Synchronic and Diachronic Approaches.
 The Department encourages mobility of both its students and academic staff members, who went on more than ten short- or long-term study trips abroad and participated in more than fifty conferences in Croatia as well as abroad.
 A number of scientific papers have been published in collections cited in WoS and Scopus databases as well as other A1 publications.
-The Linguistics Department organized four scientific conferences so far as well as four Zadar Linguistic Forums (ZLF), the main annual event at the Department.
+The Linguistics Department organized several scientific conferences so far as well as eight Zadar Linguistic Forums (ZLF), the main annual event at the Department.
 On top of this, the Department regularly hosts guest talks by Croatian and international scholars as part of the Linguistic Wednesday series of lectures.
 A focus on modern linguistic theories and methods as well as interdisciplinarity are the key features of the Department’s scientific and teaching efforts.